zkoss/zkdoc/zk_component_ref/Tabbox.md

 ## MaximalHeight

-In order to solve the problem where each tabpanel have different heights, we offer this feature called **MaximalHeight**.
+{% include versionSince\| 7.0.0 %} In order to solve the problem where each tabpanel have different heights, we offer this feature called **MaximalHeight**.
 With this feature, every Tabpanel will be applied the maximum height among all the tabpanels i.e. if one tabpanel's height is at 300px while the rest is at 240px, all of the tabpanels will be applied with a height of 300px.
 This feature only works in the initial phase.
 The screenshot below demonstrates an example Tabbox which includes 3 tabpanels and all of them use the maximum height.

 Note: The Client ROD feature will be disabled if it is set to true.